-Techagappe July- September 2017 Edition
+TechAgappe July- September 2018 Edition

-I am sure that this issue of the TechAgappe will give useful insights to the problems of various eye diseases and certain special aspects of laboratory practices.
+I am sure that this issue of the TechAgappe will give useful insights to the Diabetes Mellitus, and different aspects of laboratory practices.
 I am proud to announce that the ensuing issues of TechAgappe will cover other important topics.
 Your constructive criticisms to improve the contents will be greatly appreciated.

-With warm personal regards,
+With warm personal regards

 Dr. D.M.
 Vasudevan MD, FRCPath